...

 Diagnosing Hydraulic Problems

-If the motor runs but the engine won’t raise or lower, slips down from the raised position, or won’t hold trim, the problem is in the hydraulic side of the system.
+If the motor runs but the engine won’t raise or lower, slips down from the raised position, or won’t hold trim, the problem is in the hydraulic side of the system — most often a leak, but it can also point to the hydraulic pump or valve body assembly.

 Start by checking the hydraulic fluid reservoir level.
 Hydraulic fluid does not evaporate; a low level means there is a leak somewhere in the hoses, fittings, or seals.
 While you’re checking the reservoir, also look for water contamination.
 Water in the hydraulic system can cause erratic behavior even when the fluid level appears adequate.